 Ao Nang is the touristic hub of Krabi, one of the southern provinces of Thailand.
 My sister and I had both heard good things about this beach town prior to booking our trip and, as I hadn’t quite managed to venture there during my first backpacking stint in Thailand due to lack of time, we thought we’d take the golden opportunity to check it out!
 Put it this way: it did NOT disappoint.

-I have to say though, in a strange way, it reminded me a lot of Miami Beach which we visited last July, but a second-world-country version of Miami Beach.
+I have to say though, in a strange way, it reminded me a lot of Miami Beach which we visited last July, but the Asia version of Miami Beach.

 It was the layout of Ao Nang that reminded me of Miami Beach more than anything.
 It has a busy road running parallel to the main beach, not too dissimilar to Ocean Drive which is also packed with shops, bars and restaurants.
 Although, with the Thailand version, there’s stalls rather than shops.
 BUT I did spot a McDonald’s AND a Burger King.
 (Go, Ao Nang!)

 Admittedly, Ao Nang’s actual beach isn’t a patch on Miami Beach’s South beach.
 It’s not a bad beach at all, don’t get me wrong, it’s just less maintained and a bit rougher around the edges.
 (For instance, be prepared to sunbathe next to a wad of seaweed and maybe even a few Coca-Cola cans!)
 However, that being said, I could not help but be enticed by Ao Nang’s undeniable character and charisma.